lipnitskaite/Hotel-Website/README.md

 # Hotel-Website

-Pretty simple and neat three page landing of the hotel website.
+Pretty simple and neat three-page landing of the hotel website.
 Just html+css (including grid, flexbox, sass), no JS.

 To see the landing in work please follow the link: https://serene-hamilton-9d2971.netlify.app/